alexnmc/yelp-practice/README.md

-##  this app is displaying the top 5 ice cream shops in Alpharetta
+##  this a React app displaying the top 5 ice cream shops in Alpharetta with reviews

 ### clone the repo run npm install and npm start